eduardocasino/xKIM/README.md

 # CA65 port of Bob Applegate's xKIM

+THIS BRANCH REPLACES SD SHIELD FUNCTIONS WITH EXPERIMENTAL IEC DISK DRIVE SUPPORT IN THE CA65 VERSION.

+IT IS WORK IN PROGRESS, STILL UNSTABLE AND NOT WORKING 100%.
+USE AT YOUR OWN RISK!!!!

+THE IEC FUNCTIONS ARE IN https://github.com/eduardocasino/xkim1541

+COMPILE WITH "make IEC_SUPPORT=1"

+---
+---
 Ported files under the "ca65" folder, original sources under the "orig" folder.

 Changelog:
+11/02/2024

+* Initial IEC Disk Drive support.

 30/01/2024